LeBron James Can't Win

 "The Last Dance" drummed up a debate about The King's "winning mentality" that refuses to go away

-Last week, ESPN commissioned a poll of 600 NBA fans, asking them to name their preference for Michael Jordan or LeBron James across 17 different categories, ranging from “Better player overall” to who they’d rather “Have a drink with.”
+Last week, ESPN asked a poll of 600 NBA fans to name their preference for Michael Jordan or LeBron James across 17 different categories, ranging from “Better player overall” to who they’d rather “Have a drink with.”
 Jordan swept every single question, commandingly, with some of the largest disparities reported in “Better sneaker for fashion” (79% for Jordan), “Pick for game-winning shot” (76%) and “Spectacular to watch play” (74%).
 When ESPN published the results, its headline included the phrase “Michael Jordan Better Than LeBron James in Every Way.”

 There’s a 10-episode chunk of recency bias at play here, but even before The Last Dance and the avalanche of thirsty Jordan takes that followed, one can’t help but feel like King James is destined for the proverbial shaft any time someone mentions his name next to Jordan’s.